-Students who wish to withdraw officially from a course after schedule adjustment and prior to midsemester must obtain a Course Drop/Add Form signed by their advisor and the instructor of the course.
-This form, including signatures, must be returned to the Registrar's Office by the student prior to the Last Day to Withdraw date.
+Students who wish to withdraw officially from a course after schedule adjustment and prior to mid-semester must obtain a Course Drop/Add Form signed by their advisor and the instructor of the course.
+This form, including signatures, must be returned to the Registrar's Office by the student prior to the Last Day to Withdraw without Academic Penalty date.
 The student will receive a grade of 'W' for the course.
-Withdrawing from Learning Support courses is not permissible unless the student intends to withdraw totally from school.
+Withdrawing from Learning Support courses is not permitted unless the student intends to withdraw totally from school.
 The grade of 'W' does not count as a Learning Support attempt.
 W's do count in attempted hour calculations for the purposes of Financial Aid.